JohnWeisz/TypedJSON/readme.md

 ## Install & Use

-The latest release is available as a [NuGet package](https://www.nuget.org/packages/TypedJSON/):
+The latest release is available both as a [NuGet package](https://www.nuget.org/packages/TypedJSON/):

 ```none
 Install-Package TypedJSON
 ```

-You can also install it on npm from:
+And as a node module:

 ```none
 npm install typedjson
 typings install npm:typedjson